Project DAWN

 Free Naloxone kits are available through Project DAWN.

-2) Fill out the form below and one of our firefighter/EMTs or firefighter/paramedics will be in touch.
+2) Fill out the form below and one of our Community Risk Reduction Coordinator will get in touch with you

 3) Look for us at events throughout the area